 - Coupled posterolateral branches to the abdominal wall.

-Along with the above, the aorta also provides rise to coupled inferior phrenic artery, unpaired median sacral artery, and 2 terminal branches.
+Along with the above, the aorta also supplies rise to coupled inferior phrenic artery, unpaired median sacral artery, and 2 terminal branches.

 It’s a short, wide vessel (1.25 cm long), which originates from the front of the abdominal aorta immediately below the aortic opening of the diaphragm at the level of the intervertebral disc between T12 and L1 vertebrae.
 It runs forwards and somewhat to the right and immediately breaks up into following 3 branches: (a) left gastric artery, (b) common hepatic artery, and (c) splenic artery.